mikedunbar/MADMediaBrowser/README.md

 - Unidirectional Data Flow
 - Dependency Injection with Jetpack Hilt
 - REST API calls with OkHttp, RetroFit, and Moshi
+- Behavior testing with JUnit 5

 ## In flight
+- Bug: Music Library bottom nav not showing as selected from Band List Screen or Song List Screen -- update logic to consider navigation sub graphs
 - Reconnect real API / Scrollable list of bands / Click to album list

 ## On Deck